How can we keep from singing?

 We will send subscribers an email on the first day of each month with the tentative schedule of live-streamed events and digital releases.
 All content will be available to subscribers for one month from the “live” date, so you can watch at your leisure, and as often as you wish.

-Our Digital Winter features a roster of favorite Madison Opera singers, some within driving distance and some joining us digitally.
+Our Digital Winter + Spring features a roster of favorite Madison Opera singers, including cast members from our cancelled productions of The Marriage of Figaro and She Loves Me.
 The current roster features:

 - Alan Dunbar (Fellow Travelers, The Magic Flute)